Listen to Me! New Families

 Frequently Asked Questions

-• Family must reside in California (California conference) (although we are now accepting one out-of-state family per year) or Hawaii (Hawaii Conference)
+- Family must reside in California (California conference) (although we are now accepting one out-of-state family per year) or Hawaii (Hawaii Conference) or Kenya (Kenya Conference)

-• Family (including at least one parent/guardian) must commit to attending all five days of the Listen to Me!
+- Family (including at least one parent/guardian) must commit to attending all days of the Listen to Me!
 Conference

 The Listen to Me!
 Conference has a limited number of openings.
-We currently accept 18 families per year.
+We currently accept 18 families per year for each location.
 Priority is given to families in greatest need of resources, information, and/or access to intervention services.
 We do keep a waiting list.

 When will I know if my family is selected?

-• Casual, comfortable clothing for six days for you and your children (average temperature for this week in Stanford is typically between 70 and 78 degrees Fahrenheit), light jackets may be necessary for evenings and mornings.
+- Casual, comfortable clothing for six days for you and your children (average temperature for this week in California is typically between 70 and 78 degrees Fahrenheit), light jackets may be necessary for evenings and mornings.

 What are the accommodations like?

-• California: All bedrooms are located on the 2nd and 3rd floors of the house, with stair access.
-Hawaii: All bedrooms are located on the ground floor.
+- All bedrooms are located on the 2nd and 3rd floors of the house, with stair access.

-• California only: The houses are not air-conditioned, but fans are provided in each room.
+- The house is not air-conditioned, but fans are provided in each room.

 What is a typical day at Listen to Me?